NishantB-97/Telegram-Data-Logger/README.md

 # Telegram Data Logger
 The main intention of this project is to create a data logging system that will automatically and continuously .
 Telegram is the free cloud based masseging application and offers so many usefull features .
 The Main features of telegram because of which we are using telegram data logger is its cloud based working  and Teligram Bot API.
+This project is giving the basic idea about the idea of using Telegram for data logging .
+When we create a data logger we'll aslo have to take care of the data storage.
+We must plan about where we can store the data that we are acquiring.
+This major proble is solved when we use telegrm .